- How does one become a Cal State East Bay student?

 Lower Division Transfer Requirements

-Generally, a student qualifies for admission as a lower division transfer student at Cal State East Bay if they have a grade point average of at least 2.0 ("C" or better) in all transferable units attempted and attained and is in good standing at the last college or university attended, and meet any of the following standards:
+Generally, a student qualifies for admission as a lower division transfer student at Cal State East Bay if they have a grade point average of at least 2.0 ("C" or better) in all transferable units attempted and attained and is in good standing at the last college or university attended, and meets any of the following standards:

 Applicants who graduated from high school prior to 1988 should contact the Office of Admission to inquire about alternative admission programs.

 Note: Due to enrollment pressures many CSU campuses do not admit lower division transfer applicants.
+CSUEB does not currently accept lower-division transfer applicants.

 Making Up Missing College Preparatory Subject Requirements